AndreKelling/jspdf-template/readme.md

 Creates a bundle JS file which provides the global method `printPDF()`.

-For demonstration a docs [GitHub page](https://andrekelling.github.io/jspdf-template/) is build.
+For demonstration a docs [GitHub page](https://andrekelling.github.io/jspdf-template/) is here.

 1. `npm run build`